Clamp (manga artists): 2010–present

 While Tsubasa ended in October 2009, xxxHolic ended in early 2011.
 The authors were satisfied with the two manga ending commenting it was difficult to serialize the two interconnected manga at the same time due to Tsubasa's focus on action which required them to write side stories for xxxHolic.

 Clamp collaborated in the Blood: The Last Vampire spin off anime, Blood-C, as they are responsible for designing the characters and providing the story.
 Ohkawa wrote the scripts with series supervisor, Junichi Fujisaku for both anime series and the sequel movie, Blood-C: The Last Dark.

 Legal Drug restarted serialization in the same year in Kadokawa Shoten's Young Ace under the new title of Drug and Drop.
 A new xxxHolic manga titled XXXHOLiC Rei also started serialization in Kodansha's Young Magazine in March 2013.

 Clamp also provided character design for Studio Deen's the anime adaptation of Kabukibu!, which aired in April 2017.

 Cardcaptor Sakura: Clear Card began serialization in 2016 with an anime that aired from January to June 2018 on NHK.

 On October 19, 2020, the official Clamp fans website posted a link to a YouTube video due to start on October 25, 2020.
 These daily links are each accompanied by a graphic displaying the number of days to go until the announcement, and a single word.
 Each word relates to a chapter of Tokyo Babylon from the respectively numbered tankobon volume.
 This has caused speculation among Clamp's fans that a new Tokyo Babylon related work is due to be announced.
 On October 25, 2020, at 15:00 UTC (October 26, 2020 at midnight Japan Standard Time), a trailer was released for a new anime adaptation of Tokyo Babylon.
 The new series, Tokyo Babylon 2021, will be released and set the story in the year 2021.
 It was to be made by the studio GoHands.
 The series was to debut in April 2021, but was postponed due to the production team's plagiarism incident.
 On March 28, 2021, the production committee announced that the series's production was discontinued, and Clamp and the production committee will restart the anime series with a different studio.

 In January 2021, it was announced that a new series in the Cardfight!!
 Vanguard franchise will begin on April 3, 2021, and will feature character designs by Clamp.
 The new series will be called Vanguard overDress.

 In June 2021, it was announced that Clamp will collaborate with Netflix to produce an original anime series based on the Grimms' Fairy Tales, with Wit Studio handling the animation.
+In March 2024, the series' title was revealed as The Grimm Variations, which was released as a Netflix exclusive in April 2024.